914 Wellington Street

 Peace of Mind with Safety for your Puppy:

-Dog speying is a common and safe procedure when performed by experienced professionals like our team at MyVet Strathfieldsaye.
+Dog speying is a common and safe procedure when performed by experienced professionals like our team at myvet Strathfieldsaye.
 The benefits far outweigh the minimal risks associated with the surgery.
 Our veterinarians in Bendigo will thoroughly assess your dog’s health before proceeding and provide detailed post-operative care instructions for a smooth and uneventful recovery.

 Supporting Your Dog's Recovery: